-a. the exercise of jurisdiction over this action;

-b. certification of Plaintiff Harper's proposed Class under Rules 23(a) and (b)(2) of the Federal Rules of Civil Procedure in connection with the First, Second, and Third Claims for Relief;
+- a. the exercise of jurisdiction over this action; - b. certification of Plaintiff Harper's proposed Equitable Relief Class under Rules 23(a) and 23(b)(2) of the Federal Rules of Civil Procedure in connection with the First, Second, and Third Claims for Relief; - c. certification of Plaintiff Harper's proposed Damages Class under Rules 23(a) and 23(b)(3) of the Federal Rules of Civil Procedure in connection with the First Claim for Relief;

-c. an award of declaratory and injunctive relief against Defendants on behalf of Plaintiff Harper and on the behalves of the certified Class in connection with the First, Second, and Third Claims for Relief;
+d. an award of declaratory and injunctive relief against Defendants on behalf of e. an award of damages, including punitive damages, to Plaintiff Harper and members of the proposed Damages Class and against Defendant PPS under the First Claim for